Keeping Data Private

 Make sure to update all existing uses of request to ignore the headers.

-Next, we’ll need to extract and parse the Content-Security-Policy header when loading a page:In real browsers Content-Security-Policy can also list scheme-generic URLs and other sources like 'self'.
+Next, we’ll need to extract and parse the Content-Security-Policy header when loading a page:In real browsers Content-Security-Policy can also list scheme-generic URLs and other sources like self.
 And there are keywords other than default-src, to restrict styles, scripts, and XMLHttpRequests each to their own set of URLs.

 class Tab: